Dr Laurene Soubise

 Research interests

-My research interests lie in the fields of comparative criminal justice, using qualitative, empirical research methods.
+My research interests lie in the field of legal decision-making in criminal justice, using qualitative, empirical, and comparative research methods.

 Until now, my research has focused on developing aspects of my PhD thesis.